This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 When it comes to building a campfire, everyone will tell you that the type of firewood you use makes all the difference.
 What they're forgetting to mention is that moisture conditions matter.
-That wood needs to be very dry.
+Properly seasoned wood needs to be very dry.
 To guarantee that it's very dry, buy a digital moisture meter.

 How to Test Firewood for Dryness

 1. Select a Piece of Wood: Choose a piece of firewood from your pile.
-Ideally, the wood should have been split and stored properly for at least six months, but we know how you roll (because we're the same way).
+Ideally, the dead wood material should have been split and stored properly for at least six months, but we know how you roll (because we're the same way).

 Rumpl and Snow Peak blanket collaboration.